What Is Cooperative Play? Benefits, Examples, And Activities

 3. Onlooker Play: Children observe others playing without active participation, marking the initial phase of learning to play with peers.
 It is considered a normal and healthy developmental stage.

 4. Parallel Play: Typically occurring between two and three years, children engage in parallel play, where they play side by side without direct interaction.
-Avoid forcing interaction since social skills develop naturally over time.
+Parallel play activities for toddlers normally avoid forcing interaction since social skills develop naturally over time.

 5. Associative Play: Between three and five years old, children participate in associative play, playing together but pursuing different ideas and goals.
 Encourage this stage by involving children in playgroups.